Posted by Gareth Parry | Added on: June 03 2013

 Finally; of Guptill's top five highest scoring shots four were on the leg side which suggests that, whilst Guptill was magnificent in both innings, he was aided by England's seeming willingness to bowl to his strengths.
 Although Guptill is strong all around the ground he certainly favours the legside for his attacking shots and the fact that England continued to allow him to score on that side of the wicket is an area their bowlers and back room staff will have to deal with.

-The Cricket-Stats.com Team of the Series for the South Africa v Australia 2013/14 test series.
+The Cricket-Stats.com IPL Team of the Season for 2014.
 Read More

 There is some navel gazing about England’s T20 form leading into the start of the second round of the World T20 in Bangladesh.
 It is perhaps tim...
 Read More